 These are made by the same manufacturers as the Thinx range of period pants.
 A forward thinking company with their open-ness about the need for products to empower women to be active.
 And addressing sustainability and waste.
 They have a rather quirky style of presentation and some bold adverts.

-Five different styles – from Hip Hugger, through classic bikini to thong.
+Five different styles: from Hip Hugger, through classic bikini to thong.
 Varying prices depending on style £16 – £24 .
-They sent through some samples lately for me to show people in clinic.
-The colours are really lovely: deep orange, blue, nude, grey and black.
-They are made from a silky rather than cotton fabric, much more like a fashion knicker.
+They sent through some samples lately for me to show in clinic.
+The colours are fun: deep orange, blue, nude, grey and black.
+They are made from a silky rather than cotton fabric, much more like an ordinary fashion knicker.

 NB: they are hand wash only which you might miss in the instructions (and then be very cross about!).